 We earn most of our software license revenue from sales of our suite of EFT products and solutions.
 These "server side" solutions provide a common, scalable MFT platform that accommodates a broad family of add-on modules to provide small and medium-sized businesses, or SMB's, as well as larger enterprise customers, with increased security, automation, and performance when compared to traditional FTP-based and e-mail delivery systems.
 The add-on modules allow customers to select the solution configuration most applicable to their requirements for auditing and reporting, encryption, ad hoc and web-based file transfers, operability in or through a DMZ network, and integration with back-end business processes, including workflow automation capabilities.
-In July 2014, we released Version 7 of our EFT platform which added several enhancements and capabilities including, among others:
+During 2014, we have released new versions of our EFT platform which added several enhancements and capabilities including, among others:

-- Active-active high availability, or HA, which maximizes uptime and performance of critical information technology systems. - Enhanced compatibility of WTC file transfers through HTML5 support in addition to the existing Java Runtime Environment - Increased scalability and business continuity with more flexible, uninterrupted file transfer service - Improved facilitation of PCI DSS version 3.0 compliance with updates to security components, such as PGP and AS2.
+- Active-active high availability, or HA, which maximizes uptime and performance of critical information technology systems. - Enhanced compatibility of WTC file transfers through HTML5 support in addition to the existing Java Runtime Environment - · Increased scalability and business continuity with more flexible, uninterrupted file transfer service - Improved facilitation of PCI DSS version 3.0 compliance with updates to security components, such as PGP and AS2. - Addition of new Content Integrity ControlTM providing an Internet Content Adaptation Protocol (ICAP) connector to anti-malware scanners and data loss prevention (DLP) solutions. - Integration with SMS PASSCODE® for Mobile-Based 2 Factor Authentication.

 We continue to develop these products and solutions by, for example, improving their speed and responsiveness of performance, providing additional administration flexibility supporting cross-platform implementation with our DMZ Gateway solution, implementing business activity monitoring, and providing additional language support.
 We have sustained the year-to-year increase in our revenue from these products and solutions as a result of both our ongoing development of this product line that has continued to enhance its appeal in the marketplace and by delivering quality service and support for these products.
-We have a renewed focus on our EFT Standard and Enterprise products to ensure that innovation continues with these highly valued products and that the needs of our clients are met in timely and quality fashion.
+We are maintaining a renewed focus on our EFT Standard and Enterprise products to ensure that innovation continues with these highly valued products and that the needs of our clients are met in timely and quality fashion.